 The work of the department is supported by a team of Collection Managers and administrative staff.

 Curators and other staff in the Department of Greece and Rome engage in research, studying, cataloguing and exhibiting the Museum's Collection.

 The Greece and Rome collection is set in context through archaeological fieldwork, and historical research in archives and historical publications.
 Curators also digitise the collections, so that external scholars and the general public can study them.

 The British Museum makes a substantial contribution to excavation and fieldwork throughout the world through its own projects or through collaboration with those of other institutions, especially in source countries.

 Staff in the department are currently engaged in archaeological excavations in Egypt and Italy as well as collaborative research projects in a number of countries, including Cyprus and Turkey.

-In addition, several post-graduate students are working on PhDs on a range of subjects related to the museum’s collections in collaboration with universities in the United Kingdom as part of the Collaborative Doctoral Award (CDA) scheme.
+In addition, several post-graduate students are working on PhDs on a range of subjects related to the museum's collections in collaboration with universities in the UK as part of the Collaborative Doctoral Award (CDA) scheme.